 National Library of Medicine site

-Medlineplus: All purpose health information source, includes a link to the Merriam-Webster's Medical Desk Dictionary (included in Vermont Online Library [VOL]), and a current medical encyclopedia.
+Medlineplus: All purpose health information source, includes a link to the Merriam-Webster's Medical Desk Dictionary, and a current medical encyclopedia.

 Med Terms Medical Dictionary, another medical dictionary includes some commercial links, but contains lay person-friendly definitions from the Webster's New World Medical Dictionary.

 NutritionSource: Harvard School of Public Health.
 Lengthy, but clearly written articles on topics of common interest, e.g. calcium, fiber, etc. Another option, What to eat, is a companion to the excellent book on nutrition by Marion Nestle.

 Our Bodies Ourselves: Companion to the classic book, not full-text of book.
 Current news and links to other web sites.
 Go to "Browse topic index" on left or search by your own choice of topic.

 PDRHealth: Free information about diseases and drugs.
 Not as extensive as print version.
 RXList: internet drug index: Another source, recommended by the American Library Association, for free information about drugs.

 PubMed: MEDLINE medical periodical index with citations and some brief abstracts.
 Links to selected full-text articles.
 Obtain others via interlibrary loan.
 Search by topic, author or journal title.
 Use "limits" for advanced searching.